GGAlanSmithee/cardano-lucid-blockfrost-proxy-example/README.md

 This repo uses `next.js` and React.
 The code itself is also quite React-ish, building mainly on custom hooks.
 I don't necessarily suggest building your code like this, but since I have to deal with network changes, this was a suitable pattern.

+## Structure

+This is a standard next.js project, with only one page; `pages/index.tsx`.
+All the important code is located in the `hooks` folder.

 ## Features

 - Forwards all blockfrost requests via the `pages/api/[[...all]].ts` routes, making it possible to hide your blockfrost keys